Radiologic Technology: Associate in Applied Science

 Radiographers work closely with physicians in hospitals, clinics, doctors’ offices and mobile radiography units to assist in diagnosing disease and injuries.
 They operate a variety of diagnostic imaging and computerized x-ray equipment.

 The job outlook is exceptional for all TCL health sciences graduates.
-South Carolina’s annual mean wage for radiologic technologists is $49,430, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+South Carolina’s annual mean wage for radiologic technologists is $52,170, according to 2017 reports from U.S. Bureau of Labor Statistics.

 The Radiologic Technology program at TCL includes general education, science and radiologic technology courses taught in the classroom, on-campus laboratories and multiple clinical locations in Beaufort, Colleton, Hampton, Jasper and Chatham counties.